Health and Dental Frequently Asked Questions

 Who is providing the coverage?

 The proposed plan was originally developed by the National Student Health Network of the Canadian Federation of Students.
 The Network assists Students’ Unions, including unions that are not members of the Federation, to negotiate health and dental plans with service providers.
-By Canadian Law, in order to provide insurance you have to negotiate through a broker.
-Heath Benefits Consulting Inc. is the broker for the National Student Health Network and the MISU in our relationship with the insurance provider, which is in this case Green Shield.
-Travel claims are administered by ETFS Insurance Services Inc. and underwritten by Royal & Sun Alliance Insurance Company of Canada.
-Green Shield accepts no liability for the administration of travel benefits.
+Travel claims are administered by Green Shield, AD&D claims are administered by Green Shield, provided by Western Life.
 By utilizing Green Shield, students are provided low-cost, high quality coverage.
 Green Shield operates a toll-free number and Web site that students have access to 24 hours a day.

 How will the National Student Health Network benefit us?